FAQS

 Homeopathy

 Homeopathy was originally developed during the 18th century by German physician Dr. Samuel Hahnemann and is widely used throughout the world.
 It is based on the principle of “like cures like” whereby minute amounts of substances prepared and prescribed according to strict homeopathic principles are used to evoke a physiological and/or psychological response to stimulate the innate self-healing abilities of the body.
-The practice of homeopathic medicine includes a unique and detailed method of case taking and analysis, and an in-depth knowledge of homeopathic materia medica (remedies).
+The practice of homeopathy includes a unique and detailed method of case taking and analysis, and an in-depth knowledge of homeopathic materia medica (remedies).

 Physical Therapy or Mechanotherapy